We can conduct bankruptcy and insolvency checks worldwide and in the UK, in compliance with the relevant legislation and best practice guidelines.

 Having conducted international bankruptcy searches for many years, we have a vast practical knowledge of what is involved.
 Each jurisdiction has its own rules and terminology, and stores bankruptcy records in different ways – some much less accessible than others.

-Simply contact us with the name, date of birth and address of the subject of the search, and we will advise you of any potential problems and provide you with a quotation.
+Simply email us the name, date of birth and address of the subject of the search, and we will advise you of any potential problems and provide you with a quotation.
+We charge a fixed fee of £50 + VAT but some countries make their own charge on top.